 35.3.x.1.
 General

-to tens ofSis referred as To meet the requirements of such traffic as well as to optimize the network performance, an AP MLD may choose one or more links and provide differentiated quality of services over these specified links.
+Traffic originating from many realtime applications has stringent latency requirements including not only very low average and worst-case values, on the order of a few to tens of milliseconds, but also small jitter.
+Such traffic is referred as latency sensitive traffic.
+To meet the requirements of such traffic as well as to optimize the network performance, an AP MLD may choose one or more links and provide differentiated quality of services over these links.

-The rules and mechanism for an AP MLD to choose one or more links and to advertise this information are TBD.

-The mechanism to provide differentiated quality of service over these specified links is defined in 33.x (Low latency operation).
+The mechanism by which differentiated QoS is provided over these links is defined in 35.x (Low latency operation).

-TGbe editor: Add new a subclause 33.x Low latency within clause 33 as follows:
+TGbe editor: Add new a subclause 35.x Low latency within clause 35 as follows: